RemiBoyer/wastemodeling/README.md

 * The purpose is to estimate the weight and the volume of the waste
 * for each material: Annual Production = ( (Number of Person x annual material reject per person) + the famous organization estimator + the famous "popping waste" estimator
 * At the glance, linear models with magical ratio extracted from data describing the current state
-* Complicated and complex refinement will be fin
+* Complicated and complex refinement will be fun

+You can read more about the waste collection modeling [on the production page](./production.md)

 ### The waste collection modeling
 * The purpose is to estimate the feasability and the cost of a **collect** setup (given in parameter)